About PSE » Environment » Climate Change »

 - Pursuit of a diverse energy portfolio mix of resources including renewable generation that will result in lowering of our greenhouse gas emissions consistent with least cost planning principles;

-- Customer based generation of renewable energy;
+- Customer or community based generation of renewable energy;

 - Opportunities to reduce greenhouse gas emissions with our partners in the utility industry, our local communities, and state and national government;